 Challenge 4: Accents and Non-Native Speakers

-Problem: Strong accents or non-native English speakers may confuse transcription AI.
+Problem: Strong accents or non-native English speakers can confuse transcription AI.

-Solution: Choose transcription tools with multilingual training.
+Solution: Pick transcription tools with multilingual training.
 VidNotes supports 90+ languages and dialects.
-For critical accuracy, use Rev's human transcription which handles accents better.
+For critical accuracy, use Rev's human transcription, which handles accents better.

 Challenge 5: Storing and Finding Old Transcripts

-Problem: With hundreds of calls, finding specific conversations or topics becomes difficult.
+Problem: With hundreds of calls, finding specific conversations or topics gets hard.

-Solution: Implement a consistent naming convention (Company_Date_Type).
+Solution: Use a consistent naming convention (Company_Date_Type).
 Use VidNotes' searchable library to find any topic across all transcripts.
 Export critical transcripts to your CRM for easy reference.

 Integrating Transcripts into Your Sales Tech Stack